What will I study?

 Careers and further study

-Upon successful completion of this course, with a minimum of a 2:2 degree, you will also be able to further your understanding of this subject area with the option to progress on to our MSc Cyber Security.
-Alternatively, you may choose to apply to study our MSc Web and Mobile Development Technologies programme which is taught on a part-time basis.
+Upon successful completion of this course, with a minimum of a 2:2 degree, you will also be able to further your understanding of this subject area with the option to progress on to one of our postgraduate computing programmes.

 After completing the course, you will be well placed to pursue a career in a wide range of business or computing-focused roles, for example, in systems and application development, computer programming or project management.